amardimiaty/Smart-Team-Tracking/README.rst

 Installation instructions
 -------------------------------------------

-To install the modules of the web application, you have to follow these steps:
+To install one of these PHP modules to make REST requests inside a Drupal working web-application, you have to follow these steps:

-- install Drupal (MySQL required)
+- Inside the Drupal environment, download and enable the *php filter* Drupal module;
-- enable php filter Drupal module
+- Download the php module from Git;
-- download php modules
+- Insert the PHP module as *body* of Drupal Content page;
-- use each module as body of Drupal page.
+- Publish the Drupal page.